 4. Mortgage refinances

 Refinancing replaces your current mortgage with a new one and gives you a new interest rate.
-Since you get to pocket the difference if the new loan is bigger than the old one, you could use those extra dollars from a cash-out refinance to make your home improvements.
+Since you get to pocket the difference if the new loan is bigger than the old one, you could use the extra dollars from a cash-out refinance to make home improvements.
 A rate-and-term refinance may offer lower interest rates and fees, but you won’t receive funds like you would with a cash-out refinance.

 5. Credit cards